Complexity Sciences: Towards an Alternative Approach to Understanding the use of Academic Research

 Abstract

 Academic research is increasingly linked to a range of socioeconomic benefits.
 With increasing investments in academic research, there is growing pressure to improve the uses of research and demonstrate its impacts.
 From theoretical and methodological perspectives, the use of research is not well understood.
-This paper examines the limitations of the widely accepted conventional framework for understanding research use and explores the potential for conceptualising research use as a complex social process.
+This paper examines the limitations of the widely accepted conventional framework for understanding research use and explores the potential for conceptualizing research use as a complex social process.
 The paper argues that properties and behaviours of complex systems are relevant to building a realistic and more complete understanding of the research use process.

 The paper is based on the premise that traditional theories of research use are reductionist and deterministic and involve linear causality.
-That means they are based on assumptions that reduce (=reductionist) concepts to their most simple forms that enables us to determine (=deterministic) outcomes from those simple systems that are based on linear models of research instead of models that involve multidirectionalknowledge flows.
+That means they are based on assumptions that reduce (=reductionist) concepts to their most simple forms that enable us to determine (=deterministic) outcomes from those simple systems that are based on linear models of research instead of models that involve multidirectional knowledge flows.
 The authors call this linear and simple model the “conventional framework for understanding research use”.
 I don’t actually think this is a conventional framework at all.
 I think this is an outdated model of research use that has been abandoned in favour of more iterative and social models that are widely embraced.
-It is these iterative and social models of research use that are today’s conventional model.
+It is these iterative and social models of research that are today’s conventional model.
 Nonetheless, the rest of the thinking on complexity is useful for challenging how we think about modelling our research and services to enhance research use.

-First a little on systems thinking.
-See an earlier journal clubpost on the work of Best & Holmes for systems thinking in research use.
+First, a little on systems thinking.
+See an earlier journal club post on the work of Best & Holmes for systems thinking in research use.
 “Systems thinking within the context of research use considers the entire environment (system) within which research is conducted, disseminated, translated, used and applied….Context is a dimension of systems thinking that appear to be critical to the process of research use in policy and practice….Research use is influenced by the specific conditions that exist at the particular time and place in which it occurs.
 Context suggests that standardised research use strategies designed to be applied broadly are unlikely to be effective.”
-Essentially, because context changes between different research use settings then what works in one setting/context will not necessarily work in the next.
-This is part of what drives complexity and challenges making broad conclusions about “what works”.
+Essentially, because context changes between different research use settings, what works in one setting/context will not necessarily work in the next.
+This is part of what drives complexity and challenges in making broad conclusions about “what works”.
 Context is one of three factors (along with evidence and facilitation) that are the basis of the popular PARiHS framework.

 Take a look at the list of characteristics of complex systems and see how many align with characteristics of research use: many interacting entities (yes); dynamic (yes); self-organising (maybe but yes with the help of knowledge or innovation brokers); systems within systems (yes); far from equilibrium (yes); interdependent (yes); co-evolving (especially if this can be interpreted to mean co-production); path dependent (not necessarily); contingent (yes, contingent upon context); situated in larger environments (a university is in a community that is in a region that is in a province…although I think this is the same as systems within systems); adapting (yes) emerging (yes, as in the outcomes of any innovation system are continually emerging).

-Based on this analysis research use fits nicely within a complexity framework.
+Based on this analysis, research use fits nicely within a complexity framework.

 Questions for brokers: